safams23/safams23/README.md

 # ✨ ABOUT SAFA :
 Im passionate about learning programming and AI and applying them to create new ideas .
-Im creative , curious and currently self studying .
+Creative , Curious and currently self studying .

 ## 🌐 Socials: